piccolo-orm/piccolo/docs/src/piccolo/projects_and_apps/included_apps.rst

 up an application on their local machines, or when deploying to a new environment.

-Databases such as Postgres have inbuilt ways of dumping and restoring data (via ``pg_dump`` and ``pg_restore``).
+Databases such as Postgres have built-in ways of dumping and restoring data (via ``pg_dump`` and ``pg_restore``).
 Some reasons to use the fixtures app
 instead:

-* When you want the data to be loadable in a range of database versions.
+* When you want the data to be loadable in a range of database types and versions.
 * Fixtures are stored in JSON, which are a bit friendlier for source control.

 To dump the data into a new fixture file: